AriFordsham/GHCWiki/late-lam-lift.md

 ```

 in `mk/custom-settings.mk` or `mk/validate.mk`.
-After rebasing in 2018 (7bf030a), this still throws core-lint errors.
+After rebasing in 2018 (c1f16ac), these are set by default.

 ## As of mid-2018